smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ```

 Here the first 5 columns are added for the CDC.
-It should be noted that CDC additional data vary from implementation to implementation.
+It should be noted that CDC additional data vary by implementation from different DB products.

 ### Airbyte MSSQL connector
 Since the implemented JDBC (used above) does not support CDC data, the connector is changed to [Airbyte MSSQL](https://docs.airbyte.com/integrations/sources/mssql).
 In contrast to the article [Using Airbyte connector to inspect github data](../blog/2022-03-18-SDL-airbyte/2022-03-18-SDL-airbyte.md), where Airbyte github connector ran as python script, here the connector runs as a container within the SDLB container.